drj11/pycon-2017-proposal/README.md

 surrounded by a larger amount of "Forth-in-Forth".

 Come.
 Let's implement a language.

-## Technicalities

-Now that I've logged into HQ,
-I can see that the proposal is required to have:
-- title, 60 characters;
-- Subtitle, 120 characters;
-- co-presenters
-- "What is your session about", 300 words; published in programme.
-- Notes to committee, 300 words.
-- Suitable for: new programmers / teachers / data scientists

 ## The chapter titles for a talk might be